githedgehog/docs/docs/user-guide/devices.md

   vtepIP: 172.30.12.100/32
   groups: # Defines which groups the switch belongs to
   - some-group
+  redundancy: # Optional field to define that switch belongs to the redundancy group
+    group: eslag-1 # Name of the redundancy group
+    type: eslag # Type of the redundancy group, one of mclag or eslag
 ```

 The `SwitchGroup` is just a marker at that point and doesn't have any configuration options.